halbersb/nsLGL-based-LPCC/README.md

-**To run the "latent variable time-varying graphical lasso" (TLGL) go to git "fdtomasi/regain"
+**To run the "latent variable time-varying graphical lasso" (LTGL) go to git "fdtomasi/regain"